emacs-mirror/emacs/mps/manual/source/topic/deprecated.rst

     .. deprecated::

+        If you need access to protected memory for debugging a fatal error, use :c:func:`mps_arena_postmortem` instead.

-        If you need access to protected memory for debugging, :ref:`contact us <contact>`.
+        If you need access to protected memory and also need to continue running the MPS afterwards, :ref:`contact us
+        <contact>`.

     Ensure that the MPS is not protecting any :term:`page` in the :term:`arena` with a :term:`read barrier` or :term:`write